Samsung Galaxy Note 10 Lite rumors backed up by support page listing

 - Plus we may see a new Samsung smartwatch

-Take all of this with a pinch of salt as it may be that this is a separate device.
-It could be a new entry of the Galaxy A lineup of handsets, for example.
+Take all of this with a pinch of salt, as it may be that this is a different device – it could be a new entry of the Galaxy A lineup of handsets, for example.

-That said, the fact the codename matches up directly with what we've previously heard about the Galaxy Note 10 Lite suggests it will be a new entry in that series.
+That said, the fact that the codename matches exactly with what we've previously heard about the Galaxy Note 10 Lite suggests it will be a new entry in that series.

 Samsung is expected to slightly downgrade the specs of the Galaxy Note 10 and Galaxy Note 10 Plus to offer a more affordable version of the handsets, although we still expect it to feature an S Pen.

-Previous rumors have suggested Samsung will be hosting a launch event in India at some point during January when the company will unveil the Galaxy S10 Lite alongside the Note 10 Lite.
-Nothing is confirmed, but that's our clearest suggestion yet of when Samsung will be launching these devices.
+Previous rumors have suggested Samsung will host a launch event in India at some point during January, at which the company will unveil the Galaxy S10 Lite alongside the Note 10 Lite.

 Via SamMobile